Creating Rakenne Skills with the Skill Workshop

 How to ask: In chat, during the metadata step (or when you first mention the dependency in Elicit), say something like:

-At publish time, the server checks that every dependency exists and is visible to your tenant.
-If a reference is wrong or points to another org’s skill, publish fails with a clear error.
+At publish time, the system checks that every dependency exists and is visible to your organization.
+If a reference is wrong, publish fails with a clear error.
 After publishing, the library shows “Depends on” and “Used by” on skill details, and installing your skill will automatically install its dependencies on the project.

 Step 7: Publish to your library

-3. Confirm.
-The frontend calls the publish API; the skill is copied to your organization’s skill library and registered in the catalog.
+output/directory.
+Select the skill you want to publish. - Confirm.
+The skill is copied to your organization’s skill library and registered in the catalog.

-4. You’ll see a success message (e.g. “Skill published to library”).
-The skill is now available when installing skills on any project in your tenant.
-Republishing the same slug updates the existing skill in place.
+- You’ll see a success message (e.g. “Skill published to library”).
+The skill is now available when installing skills on any project in your organization.
+Republishing the same skill updates the existing version in place.

-• references/ — Optional.
-Markdown (or other) files with domain knowledge; linked from SKILL.md so the agent can read them during the workflow.
+- references/ — Optional.
+Text files with domain knowledge (regulations, standards, playbooks) that the agent consults during the workflow.

-• assets/ — Optional.
-Templates or static assets the agent uses when producing output (e.g. meeting_notes_template.md).
+- assets/ — Optional.
+Templates or static assets the agent uses when producing the final document (e.g. a meeting notes template).

-The skill-creator workflow keeps SKILL.md concise and moves detailed content into references/ so the agent gets a clear, scannable workflow plus rich context when needed.
+The skill-creator workflow keeps the main definition concise and moves detailed domain content into references/ so the agent gets a clear, scannable workflow plus rich context when needed.

 Tips

-• One workflow per skill — If you have several distinct workflows, create one skill per workflow; you can author multiple skills in the same workshop project (each in its own output/{slug}/).
+- One workflow per skill — If you have several distinct workflows, create one skill per workflow; you can author multiple skills in the same workshop project (each in its own folder under

-• Tell the agent about dependencies — If your skill builds on another (system or your org’s), say so in the Elicit phase or when preparing metadata.
-For example: “Add a dependency on create-professional-documents” or “This skill depends on our report-templates skill.”
-The agent will add the correct dependencies entries to metadata.json so the library and install flow work correctly.
+descriptionto decide when to activate it.
+Phrases like “Use when the user wants to…”, “Use for drafting…”, or “Use to generate…” help the agent match user intent. - Tell the agent about dependencies — If your skill builds on another (built-in or your org’s), say so in the Elicit phase or when preparing metadata.
+For example: “Add a dependency on Create Professional Documents” or “This skill depends on our report-templates skill.”
+The agent will record the dependency so the library and install flow work correctly.

 Next steps